Step by step advice leading up to, during and after your face-to-face assessment

 After your assessment

-After your assessment our healthcare professional completes a report using criteria laid out by the Department for Work and Pensions (DWP).
-This is to provide the DWP decision-maker with an impartial, justified medical opinion about how you are affected by your medical condition.
+After your assessment our healthcare professional completes a report using criteria laid out by DWP.
+This is to provide DWP's decision-maker with an impartial, justified medical opinion about how you are affected by your medical condition.

 The assessment report will describe your medical conditions and the activities you undertake in a typical day.
 It will also have the healthcare professional’s observations, and the results of any physical examination undertaken.